diegoreis42/room/README.md

 - [] Accepting audio streams and share it through TCP.
 - [] Beautiful and easy TUI

-With this five points addreseds a `0.1` version could be released and became available to use.
+With this five points addresseds a `0.1` version could be released and become available to use.